-Lockheed Martin Corp.’s LMT business unit, Sikorsky, recently clinched a modification contract involving the CH-53K helicopter.
-The award has been provided by the Naval Air Systems Command, Patuxent River, MD.
+Lockheed Martin Corp.’s LMT business unit, Sikorsky, secured a contract involving its CH-53K helicopter.
+The award has been offered by the Naval Supply Systems Command Weapon Systems Support, Philadelphia, PA.

-The majority of work related to this deal will be carried out in Stratford, CT.
+Work related to this contract will be carried out in Stratford, CT.

 Image Source: Zacks Investment Research